connectomicslab/connectomemapper3/paper/paper.md

 \textbf{A Graphical User Interface reflecting the workflow structure.}
 CMP3 takes advantage of Traits/TraitsUI framework
-  (\href{http://docs.enthought.com/traits/}{http://docs.enthought.com/traits/}) for building an interactive Graphical User Interface (GUI), where pipeline and stage class attributes (parameters) are represented as Traits objects with TraitsUI graphical representations, which makes it easier to understand and extend.
+  (\href{http://docs.enthought.com/traits/}{http://docs.enthought.com/traits/}) for building an interactive Graphical User Interface (GUI), to give to pipelines and stages a graphical representation, which is easy to understand and extend.
 This has enabled the design of a GUI aka `cmpbidsappmanager` (\autoref{fig:gui}) that reflects the modular structure of the processing workflow.
 It has been designed to facilitate the configuration of all pipeline stages, to guarantee the formatting of the `.json` pipeline configuration files